Founder of Dada Art | Dada Art Founders

 Hannah Hoch (1889-1978)

 Hannah was a leading figure within the Dada movement in Berlin.
-She specialised in collages and splicing images together from popular magazines, journals and fashion magazines in an artistic style heavily influenced by Cubism.
+She specialized in collages and splicing images together from popular magazines, journals and fashion magazines in an artistic style heavily influenced by Cubism.
 Akin with all figures within the Dada movement, Hannah was primarily interested in providing a commentary on society of the time; which because of the war, the feminist movement, and drastic changes to production, was undergoing enormous social changes.
 Hannah quickly became a social critic and a lesbian who typified the ideals behind the liberated ‘new women’ of the Weimar Republic.

 Man Ray (1890-1976)

 In 1915, Man Ray met French craftsman Marcel Duchamp, and together they teamed up on numerous creations and shaped the New York gathering of Dada specialists.
 However, Man Ray was convinced that ‘all New York is Dada’ and because of that there simply was not enough room for a rival.
 As such in 1921, Ray moved to Paris and got to be connected with the Parisian Dada and Surrealist circles of specialists and authors.
-He specialised in the medium of photography but was also a master of multiple mediums and was often considered a spark plug of the American Dada movement.
+He specialized in the medium of photography but was also a master of multiple mediums and was often considered a spark plug of the American Dada movement.
 Once he moved to Paris though, he remained steadfastly connected to his true passion of photography.
 He eventually redefined the style of photography and focused on ‘rayographs’ the idea of producing abstract photography without the use of a camera.

 Kurt Schwitters (1887-1948)